 Where to apply for a French university programme

-The application procedure is actually different depending on the country you come from.
+The application procedure is actually different depending on your nationality.

-- EU and EEA students can simply apply directly at the university, under the same conditions as French students.
+- European Union (EU) and European Economic Area (EEA) students can apply directly to the university, under the same conditions as French students.

-Different application at technological universities, Grandes Écoles, and other specialised schools
+Application at technological universities, grandes écoles, and other specialised schools

-Apply through an online system for preliminary admission at Parcoursup which starting 2018 replaces the Admission Post-Bac (APB) platform.
+- Apply through an online system for preliminary admission at Parcoursup, which starting from 2018 replaces the Admission Post-Bac (APB) platform.

-Applicants are selected according to the results obtained at very competitive entrance examinations that take place at the end of a two-year preparation programme called "Classes préparatoires aux grandes écoles" (CPGE - Preparatory classes for Grandes Écoles).
+- Applicants are selected based on the results obtained at very competitive entrance examinations, which take place at the end of a two-year preparation programme called "Classes préparatoires aux grandes écoles" (CPGE - Preparatory classes for Grandes Écoles).

-You will also have to take on a personal interview.
+- You will also have a personal interview.

-Most degrees provided by French universities are taught in French, but you will find several study programmes taught in English, particularly at Master's and PhD levels.
+Most degrees are taught in French, but you will find numerous study programmes taught in English, particularly at Master's and PhD levels.
 Academic institutions in France accept the following language tests: